 plateau, where the 3 pyramids remind the intellect of the

-contemplator that the divine trinity is timeless, immortal, and indestructible.
+contemplative observer that the divine trinity is timeless, immortal, and

-How can one not be captivated by the majesty, grandeur, and genius of the
+indestructible.
+How can one not be captivated by the majesty, grandeur, and

-properties implicit in these volumes reveal to all eyes, but especially to
+energetic properties implicit in these volumes reveal to all eyes, but

-those who know how to see beyond appearances, the beauty of a thought that our
+especially to those who know how to see beyond appearances, the beauty of a

 Emerging from the dawn of time, the legacy of